brow1144/noteherder/README.md

 ## Setup

-Copy 'base.example.js' to 'base.js' and add the appropriate configuration for your Firebase application
+Copy `base.example.js` to `base.js` and add the appropriate configuration for your Firebase application.

 ## Day 7 Homework

 Finish making these components look acceptable.
-(Complete!)

 ### Bonus Credit

 * Make the form work!
-(Complete!)

 ### Super Mega Bonus Credit

 * Make a working _delete_ button.
-(Complete!)

 ### Super Mega Bonus Credit Hyper Fighting

 * When you click on a note in the list, populate the form with the data from that note.
-(Complete!)

 ## Day 8 Homework

 Finish all the bonus work from yesterday.

 * Make a working _delete_ button.
-(Complete!)
 * When you click on a note in the list, populate the form with the data from that note.

-(Can't get onClick to work!)
+### Super Mega Bonus Credit

+* Make the _new note_ button in `Sidebar` clear out the form with a blank note.
+(Then you can get rid of the _save and new_ button in `NoteForm`).

+### Super Mega Bonus Credit Hyper Fighting

+* Have a nice weekend!

 ## About Noteherder